Medically reviewed by Kristin Hall, FNP

 On its own, we’ve observed topical finasteride to be a well-tolerated, largely safe for use medication, this is also the case when combined with other treatments for hair loss.

-In a study published in the journal, International Scholarly Research Notices, to test the effectiveness of a treatment that combined topical finasteride, dutasteride and minoxidil, 15 male patients were to apply a mix of these products for 9 months.
+In a study published in the journal, International Scholarly Research Notices, to test the effectiveness of a treatment that combined topical finasteride, minoxidil, and dutasteride for hair loss 15 male patients were to apply a mix of these products for 9 months.

 These subjects also had the option to include 1mg of oral finasteride daily, topical minoxidil foam at least once per day, or topical ketoconazole 2% shampoo to their routine.

 Eight chose the four treatment option route and saw significant hair growth within just 30 days.

 However, those that used only topical finasteride treatment, dutasteride and minoxidil saw growth after three months, taking special notice of the safety of the combination.
 It was well tolerated and effective, even in patients with a tendency for allergies.

 In another study published by the Medical Association of Thailand, this time for 24-weeks, the effectiveness of minoxidil alone over a minoxidil-finasteride lotion mix was put to the test.
 Forty men with androgenetic alopecia were selected then divided into a minoxidil-only group, or a minoxidil-finasteride group for evaluation.

 At the end of the study, the minoxidil-finasteride combination produced better results in a photographic assessment, despite having similar hair count results with minoxidil alone.

 The topical formulation proved to be a safe and effective hair loss treatment, with no sexual side effects.

 Topical finasteride provides an alternate formulation to the original oral alpha-reductase inhibitors for the treatment of androgenetic alopecia.

 Although it’s not FDA approved, topical finasteride may offer a better tolerated treatment against hair loss due to its minimal side effects, especially with no links to adverse sexual outcomes.
 While there have been some small, beneficial studies with evidence to support this, more research is needed over time.

 This hair regrowth treatment may also provide a safe, fortified remedy against hair loss in conjunction with other hair loss products.